Occam-AI/occam-sdk/README.md

 5. Manage long-running jobs (pause, resume, or terminate).
 6. Track running agents and retrieve their run results.

-Below is a summary of the most important endpoints in the `AgentsApi` class.

 ---

+## Key Concepts

+- **Agents**: Agents are specialized entities that operate on agent I/O data.
+These agents can be humans, to be leveraged through Occam's Agents Chat Tool, or AI based agents, such as a web-browser, a data querying agent or an email communicator.
+All agents have the same base IO structure of queries or chat messages but can also accept additional custom inputs if needed.
+They can be run, paused, resumed, terminated, and some can be communicated within in real-time where a dashboard is to be present for them.

+- **AgentIdentityCoreModel**: Defines properties for each agent, such as description, contact info, or requirements.
+- **ParamsIOModel**: Used when creating new agent instances.
+Each agent's `AgentIdentityCoreModel` references the `params_model_name` indicating which parameter schema to use.
+- **AgentIOModel**: The structure for input to an agent, commonly a list of messages (similar to an OpenAI chat format).

+---

 ## Endpoints Overview

+Below is a summary of the most important endpoints in the `AgentsApi` class.

 1. **get_agents_catalogue**
    • Fetches a catalogue of agents accessible to you.